metehandoenmez/group-ex-react/README.md

 2. In the App component, add code to retrieve the "items" array from localStorage when the component mounts.
 Use the `localStorage.getItem()` method to retrieve the stored string and convert it back to an array using `JSON.parse()`.
 If there are no stored items, initialize the "items" state variable with an empty array.

-3. Modify the code in the "Add item" button's click handler to add the new item to the "items" array and update the localStorage.
-After adding the new item, call `localStorage.setItem()` to store the updated "items" array.

-4. Modify the deleteCallback function in the App component to remove the item from the "items" array and update the localStorage.
-After removing the item, call `localStorage.setItem()` to store the updated "items" array.